 The main outcomes and lessons of the Phase II Sorption Project were discussed by a wider audience of implementers, regulators and modellers at an international workshop in October 2005.
 The workshop provided an overview of the main project results, with emphasis on the merits and limitations of thermodynamic sorption models (TSMs) as well as recommendations on their use.
 A report on the main findings of the second phase of the Sorption Project had also been released, along with several publications.

 On the basis of the main results obtained and lessons learnt during Phase II, alongside the consensus reached during the workshop, the following needs were identified:

 The third phase of the project was launched in November 2007 to address the needs identified during Phase II.
 At the end of the phase, a report was issued in which the critical issues were treated in a way that would facilitate communication with waste management organisations and regulatory authorities.
 A workshop to present and discuss the report was also held.

-Australia, Belgium, Czech Republic, Finland, France, Germany, Japan, Korea, Spain, Switzerland, United Kingdom, United States
+Australia, Belgium, Czechia, Finland, France, Germany, Japan, Korea, Spain, Switzerland, United Kingdom, United States

 EUR 170 k/year